rupesh0001-tech/lost-and-found/README.md

 ### Frontend
 - EJS templates
 - Bootstrap for responsive design
-- Custom CSS for styling
+- Modular CSS architecture with dedicated CSS files for each view

 ### Backend
 - Node.js and Express.js